ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 ## (non) Blocking

 As mentioned before that refers to JavaScript handling events sequentially.
 The call stack can not be interrupted while running.
 The Queue is only processes when the call stack is empty.
-The timer on the setTimeout is just the minimum time to wait, it can take longer to be executed since it has to wait until the call stack is empty and all entries that are in the queue before the timeout dequeued.
+The timer on the setTimeout is just the minimum time to wait, it can take longer to be executed since it has to wait until the call stack is empty and all entries that are in the queue before the timeout de-queued.
-So the calls executed on the web-api are referred as `non blocking`.
+So the calls executed on the web-api are referred as `non-blocking`.
 Anything executed on the call stack is considered `blocking` as it prevents everything else from being executed.
-For example if you have a long running function on the call stack, it will even prevent user interaction like even clicking on buttons on the page.
+For example if you have a long-running function on the call stack, it will even prevent user interaction like even clicking on buttons on the page.
 An infinite loop for example will block the execution of anything else forever and thus crash the browser tab.

 ## What comes first (example)